Osteoarthritis (OA) affects more than one-third of adults over the age of 65. A significant fraction of younger adults also suffer from OA symptoms.

 Loss of Flexibility and Range of Motion

 People with OA often have to exert extra physical effort in order to carry out the basic daily tasks of living.
 This can cause fatigue.

 Depression and/or Anxiety

-- You have severe, unexplained joint pain
+- severe, unexplained joint pain

-- You have a hard time moving the joint
+- difficulty moving the joint

-- You have a fever or have lost weight unintentionally
+- fever or unexplained weight loss